NalimWeso/NalimWeso/README.md

 👋 Hey hey!
 I'm a Polish self-taught Frontend Developer who got immersed in programming and can't tear myself away from it.
 Since January 1st, 2024, I've had an account on **GitHub**, and in my free time, I tinker with my projects.
 I take great care to ensure they have a thoughtful concept, careful execution and appealing visual design. 🌟

-I'm currently looking for a programming job, staying positive that the right opportunity will come my way soon! ✅

 ---

 ### 👨‍💻 Technologies & Abilities